aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 This patterns configures an EventRule rule that routes to an API Destinations target.
 It configures a Connection, which contains the authorization for the API endpoint, and the API, which contains the URL, http method, and other configuration information.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-api-destinations

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.